wknd/wknd.github.io/_posts/blog/2018-03-21-finished-basic-layout.md

 For the actual layout I took some more inspiration from [neondystopia](https://www.neondystopia.com/).
 I really liked the idea of having a grid layout, with the newest post being extra large, and a large featured post.

 # responsive design
-{% include articleimage.html name="main-page-med.png" global="local" %}
+{% include articleimage.html image=page.images.main-page-med %}
 <br />
-{% include articleimage.html name="main-page-large.png" global="local" float="right" width="320px" height="10em" %}
+{% include articleimage.html image=page.images.main-page-large float="right" width="320px" height="10em" %}
 Since [css grid](https://www.mozilla.org/en-US/developer/css-grid/) is now available for all major browsers, I decided to use it, which made the whole process pretty easy.
 Combined with [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) the amount of code required to have everything in the correct place is very minimal.
 I start off with a layout designed for small screens, and then work my way up to tablet size, and then laptop size.

 The phone layout is 1 column wide, the tablet layout is 2 columns wide and in desktop mode it is 3 columns wide.

-{% include articleimage.html name="main-page-smallest.png" global="local" width="320px" height="20em" %}
+{% include articleimage.html image=page.images.main-page-smallest width="320px" height="20em" %}

 [Jekyll](https://jekyllrb.com/) supports [sass/scss](https://sass-lang.com/) out of the box and the default jekyll theme ([minima](https://github.com/jekyll/minima)) that I loosely used as a base is built using scss.
 So naturally I decided to use it as well.
 I've never written a lot of css beyond what I've been forced to use to get something done, so I can't speak to how much easier it is than plain css.
 But so far its made writing all these styles a pleasant experience.